LandrumTrev/book-reporter/README.md

 __add a new Topic__
 *Topics are organizational groups for related Resources*
 Add a new Topic by entering a Topic name in the "add a new Topic to this Project" area at the top of the list, and click the + button to add the Topic to your list.
-Also, you can toggle open and closed all Topics in your Project with the down arrow button to the right the "add a new Topic to this Project" field.
+Also, you can toggle open and closed all Topics' Resource Content areas in your Project with the down arrow button to the right the "add a new Topic to this Project" field.

 __edit a Topic__
 *rename a Topic, delete a Topic, toggle open/closed all Topic Resource's Content areas*